| Intro | Parallel Caps Equation | Example 1 | Example 2 |

 Capacitors in Parallel

-Capacitors are connected together in parallel when both of its terminals are
+Capacitors are connected together in parallel when both of its terminals are connected to each terminal of another capacitor |

 When capacitors are connected together in parallel the total or equivalent